6cypT0r/UlearnFianlJavaRTF/README.md

 Final project Ulearn Java-RTF №8.

 ### Development process:
 First main file was created - UlearnFinalJava.java.
 Then files Parser.java , BDCreator.java , Request.java , Program.java were added.
+Files BDcreator.java and Parser.java work together.
+When program first laucnhes - it checks whether the data base exists.
+If not - the BDCreator object is created.
+It uses Parser.java to read the values from a csv file and also create a file to store unique values from Platform column in csv file in order to use them further to form SQL request and to build a graph.
+The required set of SQL requests is called depending on pressed button.

 ### Tasks to complete: